bnguyen45/Tic-Tac-Toe/README.md

 to do on top of my head, I would then research methods on how to implement features that I had trouble with.
 For example, the every(), and some() methods came in handy multiple times when creating this game.

-## Unsolved Problems
+## Extra Features

-- Scoreboard
+Scoreboard

-- mobile friendly
+Audio on click

+## Unresolved

+Mobile Friendly

 ## How I solve for the winner